Md-Khid/Civil_Conflict_And_Food_Aid/README.md

 ### d.
 Additional Data Abstraction

-Additional data will be retrieved from the World Development Indicators (WDI) databank and incorporated into the existing dataset.
-This task involves the extraction of data series specific to the SSA region, including ‘MS.MIL.XPND.CD’ (Military Expenses) and ‘SN.ITK.DEFC.ZS’ (Prevalence of Undernourishment).
-The examination of military expenses can offer valuable insights into regional security and expenditures related to conflicts while the assessment of undernourishment prevalence is a crucial indicator of food insecurity with the potential to contribute to civil unrest.
+More data from the World Development Indicators (WDI) will be added to the current dataset focusing on SSA region stats like ‘MS.MIL.XPND.CD’ (Military Expenses) and ‘SN.ITK.DEFC.ZS’ (Prevalence of Undernourishment).
+Looking at military spending gives insights on security and checking undernourishment levels is crucial for food security which affects civil unrest potential.

 #### Abstract Additional Data from WDI API
 ```